-- 4. Special advisers are temporary civil servants appointed under Article 3 of the Civil Service Order in Council 1995.
+4. Special advisers are temporary civil servants appointed under Article 3 of the Civil Service Order in Council 1995.
 They are exempt from the general requirement that civil servants should be appointed on merit and behave with impartiality and objectivity so that they may retain the confidence of future governments of a different political complexion.
 They are otherwise required to conduct themselves in accordance with the Civil Service Code, attached at Annex A. As set out in the Ministerial Code, all appointments of special advisers require the prior written approval of the Prime Minister, and no commitments to make such appointments should be entered into in the absence of such approval.
 Their appointment ends at the end of the Administration which appointed them or when the appointing Minister leaves the Government or moves to another appointment.
 The responsibility for the management and conduct of special advisers, including discipline, rests with the Minister who made the appointment.
-It is, of course, also open to the Prime Minister to terminate employment by withdrawing his consent to an individual appointment. - 5.
-Special advisers should conduct themselves with integrity and honesty.
+It is, of course, also open to the Prime Minister to terminate employment by withdrawing his consent to an individual appointment.

+5. Special advisers should conduct themselves with integrity and honesty.
 They should not deceive or knowingly mislead Parliament or the public.
 They should not misuse their official position or information acquired in the course of their official duties to further their private interests or the private interests of others.
 They should not receive benefits of any kind which others might reasonably see as compromising their personal judgement or integrity.
-They should not without authority disclose official information which has been communicated in confidence in Government or received in confidence from others.
-The principles of public life set down by the Committee on Standards in Public Life, at Annex B, provide a framework for all public servants. - 6.
-Special advisers should not use official resources for party political activity.
+They are required to declare details of gifts and hospitality received in accordance with the rules set out in their departmental staff handbooks.
+Departments will publish on a quarterly basis, information about gifts and hospitality received by their departmental special advisers.
+Special advisers should not, without authority, disclose official information which has been communicated in confidence in Government or received in confidence from others.
+The principles of public life set down by the Committee on Standards in Public Life, at Annex B, provide a framework for all public servants.

+6. Special advisers should not use official resources for party political activity.
 They are employed to serve the objectives of the Government and the Department in which they work.
 It is this which justifies their being paid from public funds and being able to use public resources, and explains why their participation in party politics is carefully limited.
 They should act in a way which upholds the political impartiality of civil servants and does not conflict with the Civil Service Code.
 They should avoid anything which might reasonably lead to the criticism that people paid from public funds are being used for party political purposes.
 The highest standards of conduct are expected of special advisers and, specifically, the preparation or dissemination of inappropriate material or personal attacks has no part to play in the job of being a special adviser as it has no part to play in the conduct of public life.
 Any special adviser ever found to be disseminating inappropriate material will automatically be dismissed by their appointing Minister.